pcarrier/srv.us/README.md

 ## GitHub & GitLab subdomains

-If either GitHub or GitLab authorizes your SSH key for your login, we also expose your services over correspondingly named URLs.
+If either GitHub or GitLab authorizes your SSH key for your login, we also expose your tunnels over correspondingly named URLs.

 For example, for login `jdoe`:
-- On GitHub, service 1 is also [jdoe.gh.srv.us](https://jdoe.gh.srv.us/), service 2 [jdoe--2.gh.srv.us](https://jdoe--2.gh.srv.us/);
+- On GitHub, tunnel 1 is also [jdoe.gh.srv.us](https://jdoe.gh.srv.us/), tunnel 2 [jdoe--2.gh.srv.us](https://jdoe--2.gh.srv.us/);
-- On GitLab, service 1 is also [jdoe-1.gl.srv.us](https://jdoe-1.gl.srv.us/), service 2 [jdoe-2.gl.srv.us](https://jdoe-2.gl.srv.us/).
+- On GitLab, tunnel 1 is also [jdoe-1.gl.srv.us](https://jdoe-1.gl.srv.us/), tunnel 2 [jdoe-2.gl.srv.us](https://jdoe-2.gl.srv.us/).

 *(The discrepancy is due to insufficient constraints on GitLab usernames.
 We need to prevent collisions between users `jdoe` and eg `jdoe--2`,